 Those who have been to a meditation group before know how meditating together can definitely help you go deeper within and have better meditations.
 In addition, a meditation group is a valuable source of support to share any experiences or problems you might be having with your meditation.

 As well as our Centre in Dublin, we are also part of a global family of thousands students around the world.
-Twice a year, Sri Chinmoy would invite his students to visit him for a couple of weeks in New York where he lived until his passing in October 2007 - we still make those trips now and catch up with all our friends from around the world, as well as experience the meditative power that our teacher embodied, still as strong as ever even though he has left his earthly frame.
-You can read more about what happens during our visits...
+Twice a year, Sri Chinmoy would invite his students to visit him for a couple of weeks in New York where he lived until his passing in October 2007 - we still make those trips now to catch up with all our friends from around the world, but also to revitalise our spiritual life with meditative power that our teacher embodied, still as strong as ever even though he has left his earthly frame.